LibreShark/sharkdumps/n64-gbhunter.md

 # N64 GB Hunter

-_GB Hunter and [Game Booster](/n64-gamebooster.md) are country-specific brand names for the exact same hardware._
+_NOTE: GB Hunter and [Game Booster](/n64-gamebooster.md) are country-specific brand names for the exact same hardware._

 GB Hunter was published in North America by an unknown Chinese company.